 A company director should attend, but it is not obligatory.
 Creditors have the opportunity to vote in favour or, against your CVA proposal.
 They can vote whilst in attendance at the meeting, or by proxy.
 Voting by proxy means they can vote via a third party, by post or e-mail.
 At least 75% by value of voting Creditors need to vote in favour of your CVA proposal for approval.

 In some cases, the proposal may not be acceptable to creditors and a revisited proposal incorporating modifications may have to be resubmitted for their approval.

 In addition, there will be a second creditors vote, taking place without ‘connected’ creditors present.
 For the proceeding of the CVA, this requires at least 50% of voting creditors to be in favour.
 Connected creditors are usually individuals, such as company directors or employees, who provide unsecured finance to the company.
-They are not generally eligible for a dividend from a CVA.
-To prevent connected creditors from ensuring the CVA is approved, they are not included in the second vote.
-As this is something which may not be in the interest of all the other creditors.

 - Your CVA will begin